fancy-regex/fancy-regex/README.md

 the following features are missing:

 * Support for named captures (including in the API)
 * The following regex language features not yet implemented:

-     * Atomic groups

   * Procedure calls and recursive expressions

 ## Acknowledgements